Characters of the Metal Gear series: Sunny

 Sunny Emmerich (サニー・エメリッヒ, Sanī Emerihhi) is a gifted prodigy and Olga Gurlukovich's biological daughter, kidnapped at birth by the Patriots to manipulate her mother.
 After rescuing her from the Patriots, Raiden left her in Otacon's care.
 By the events of Metal Gear Solid 4, she is a gifted computer programmer, with her status as a prodigy implied to be the result of genetic engineering experiments she underwent at Area 51 while in captivity.
 She and Naomi Hunter design the FOXALIVE virus, which Snake uses to disable the Patriots' AIs.
 Sunny returns in Metal Gear Rising: Revengeance, having been adopted by Otacon.
 She attended school after becoming free of the Patriots' influence, but was considered too "advanced"; after earning multiple degrees, she was hired by Solis Space & Aeronautics.
 She helps Raiden reach Pakistan to stop Armstrong's plans, later allowing Bladewolf and George to work with her at Solis.
 Sunny is voiced by Kikuko Inoue in Japanese and by Cristina Pucelli in English.

 Drebin 893

-Drebin (ドレビン, Durebin) is a weapons launderer accompanied by his pet monkey Little Gray.
-In Metal Gear Solid 4, he assists Snake by disabling ID-tagged weapons taken from PMC troops.
+Drebin (ドレビン, Durebin) is a Ugandan weapons launderer accompanied by his pet monkey Little Gray.
+He was the sole survivor of his family in one of the Patriots' proxy wars, and later kidnapped by the Lord's Resistance Army and raised as a child soldier.
+He was eventually recruited by the Patriots and placed into the "Drebin" gun laundering company.
+In Metal Gear Solid 4, he assists Snake by disabling ID-tagged weapons taken from PMC troops under orders from the Patriots to help him defeat Liquid Ocelot.
+To this end he injected Snake with nanomachines that allowed him to use his weapons, as well as a new strain of FOXDIE programmed to kill EVA, Ocelot, and Big Boss, though this strain also replaced Snake's old FOXDIE strain previously injected by Naomi and would only last as long as he lived, preventing him from becoming a biological hazard.
 He also provides exposition on the origins of the Beauty and the Beast members.
-Drebin is actually a spy for the Patriots assigned to help Snake defeat Liquid Ocelot.
-He injects Snake with nanomachines that allow him to use Drebin's weapons, in addition to secretly containing a new strain of FOXDIE programmed to kill EVA, Ocelot, and Big Boss.
-Drebin has been voiced by Keiji Fujiwara in Japanese and by Khary Payton in English.
+Drebin also drank cola due to alcohol quickly being processed by his nanomachines and him wanting a similar sensation, but after the Patriots' downfall, he began drinking again due to the nanomachines being disabled.
+Drebin was voiced by Keiji Fujiwara in Japanese and by Khary Payton in English.